nus-cs2113-AY2021S1/tp/docs/team/ongdezhi.md

 ### Summary of Contributions

 *   **New Feature:** Added the ability to estimate the time needed to translate a script.
-    *   What it does: Allows the user to figure out the time needed to translate a script based on the amount of words they can translate in an hour (defined as words per hour), or by using the average translator's speed (3 different words per hour values).
+    *   What it does: Allows the user to figure out the time needed to translate a script based on the amount of words they can translate in an hour (words per hour), or by using the average translator's speed (3 different words per hour values) to generate 3 timings.
     *   Justification: Being able to estimate the time needed more accurately can help the user in better managing and planning their time.
-    *   Highlights: A file name could contain special characters, whitespaces, and even file extensions, and that makes the validation process highly complicated, hence, this feature would need to perform extensive checks to ensure a single valid file is provided.
-Moreover, there is an optional parameter that needs to be validated, and it should not be missed or be accidentally validated as part of the file name.
+    *   Highlights: The challenge in this implementation is in ensuring a single valid file is provided, since the file name is a user input, it could contain special characters, whitespaces, file extensions, and even invalid file name characters.
+Hence, it needs to consider all these factors to ensure a valid file is provided for estimation.
+Moreover, it also needs to ensure the optional parameter is not accidentally validated as part of the file name.

 *   **New Feature:** Added the ability to create, list, select, and delete watchlist.
     *   What it does: Allows the user to create, list, select, and delete watchlist.
     *   Justification: This feature provides the user with a way to keep track of animes and group them based on their own criteria, and this helps them to be more organized.